Rakhshanipr/TaskManager/README.md

 # TaskManager
 this a project Task manager
-with MVVM Architecture
+with MVVM Architecture\n
-DataBinding
+DataBinding\n
-Room dataBase
+Room dataBase\n
 Obsever and Singltone DesignPattern